allan-io/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+  - this hook is used in order to allow us to have access to the route we are currently in without having to use complicated vanilla api.
 1. How would you explain form validation to someone who has never programmed before?
+  - validation is the process that makes sure you are inputting the correct info in the input fields. this makes your life easier when processing the data.
 1. In 1-2 sentences, define end to end testing.
+  - end to end testing is used to test user functionality of your program directly in the UI

 ## Instructions